 While I was in New York City earlier this month (for New York Comic Con), I decided to take a spontaneous day trip to Philadelphia (because as some of you may already know, I LOVE spontaneous trips!)
 While I’ve been to Philly (quite a few times) before, I’ve never really “seen” the city (if that makes any sense.)
 Since I was only going to be in the city for about six hours and didn’t have a lot of time to do in-depth exploring or visit any museums, I decided to do the next best thing and make a trip to Philadelphia’s Magic Gardens.
 I’d learned about Philadelphia’s Magic Gardens, which is a non-profit organization, folk art environment, and gallery space, a little under three years ago and had been itching to visit!
-To date, it’s the largest work created by mosaic artist Isaiah Zagar.
+To date, it’s the largest work created by mosaic artist Isaiah Zagar (how cool is that?).
 Since I’m such a HUGE art lover (if you couldn’t already tell by my weekly visits to the Art Institute of Chicago or by all the art exhibits I’ve posted about in the past), I knew that visiting Philadelphia’s Magic Gardens was my top priority during my quick trip to Philly.

 Before you get to the gorgeous mosaic murals outside, there’s an awesome indoor gallery full of unique paintings and installations (I could seriously spend hours looking at and analyzing artwork!)

 I loved finding little hidden words, animals and messages throughout the structures (whenever I see “eat” I always think of Skins!)